-This year was the first venture down under for the two Azamara ships, but they'll be back.
-Azamara Journey will arrive in early February 2017 for the ship's maiden season sailing local waters.
+This 2016 was the first venture down under for the two Azamara ships, but they'll be back.
 And both ships will return to Australia during 2018 having had major upgrades, each costing US$25 million.
 These include new dining and entertainment enhancements throughout the ships, with makeovers to Discoveries restaurant, Windows Cafe, Discoveries Bar, The Living Room and The Patio (formerly known as the Pool Grill).

 In one historic weekend in February this year, Azamara Quest and three other cruise ships berthed in Sydney Harbour – the first time such an event had taken place.
 The occasion also saw history made at the Overseas Passenger Terminal at Circular Quay when two ships – Azamara Quest and Le Soleal (Ponant) – tied up together at the terminal.
 It was a feat possible only by the size of the ships.